“Again.” Angela walked among her team watching them with a critical eye.

 The running was just the beginning.
 The worst part came next.
 Once they were done with the run Erin just told them to work out on the machines in one corner of the room.
 There was no combat training, there were no strategy sessions, there was just weightlifting while Erin sat alone and starred off into Neverland.

 “Chill out, Seth.”
 Mason put a big hand out in a stopping motion.
 “Erin’s different, but she’s stayed number four for a reason.”

 “Yeah,” Seth scoffed.
-“That reason is that she’s coocoo for coco puffs and nobody wants to fight a crazy person.
+“That reason is that she’s coocoo for Cocoa Puffs and nobody wants to fight a crazy person.
 They’re too unpredictable.”

 “Maybe that’s what she’s doing.
 Maybe she’s being unpredictable.”
 Mason shrugged as he leaned back on his own weight machine and started to bench press a hundred times what Seth had been doing.

 <Show off.> Seth knew Mason wasn’t showing off at all, but he was already pissed and when that happened recently things just started to snowball.

 Seth added another plate – making it six total – and was determined to fuel that anger into something mildly productive.
 He heaved the three hundred and fifteen pounds off the rack and brought it all the way down until it touched his chest.
 He got the first rep done fine.
 The second he struggled a little at the end, but it was the third that was the real ball-breaker.
 He got stuck with it just a few inches off his chest, and no matter how hard he pushed it didn’t budge.